GreenBlackSky/celery-abc/README.md

 ```
 Here you go, now you can seamlessly call methods of `Worker` from `Caller`.
 As you can see, you can call `Worker`'s methods from each other.
 But you can not keep any instnce variables in `Worker`'s `self`.
 In the end, microservices are better when they are stateless.

+## When not to use it?
+* If you want to create statefull microservices - you still can use `celery-abc`, if only for comunication.
+But there may be other solutions.
+* If you want to create complex system of classes.
+OOP is cool, but multiple and chaind inheritance are not supported at the moment.

 ## Interesting stuff

 * Abstract methods